coachshea/neo-pipe/readme.md

 npipe\_ft
 -----------

-The npipe\_ft command sets the filetype of the output buffer.
+The `npipe_ft` command sets the filetype of the output buffer.
 For example, if we are pumping text through a mongodb database, we would likely want the output to have json syntax highlighting.
+If `npipe_type` is set to 't' then this option is ignored.

 ```javascript
 {